-Article 22 Section 2208 of the Erie County Charter is hereby deleted as follows: Section 2208.
+Section 2208.
 Erie and Niagara counties regional planning board.
-The county executive shall, subject to confirmation by the county legislature, appoint all Erie county members of the Erie and Niagara counties regional planning board, not withstanding any inconsistent provisions of any-general or specific law.
+The county executive shall, subject to confirmation by the county legislature, appoint all Erie county members of the Erie and Niagara counties regional planning board, not withstanding any inconsistent provisions of any general or specific law.
 "There shall be no ex officio members of such board."
 Added by Local Law No. 1 1974.

-Article 22 of the Erie County Charter is hereby amended by adding new Section 2208 as follows: Section 2208.
+Article 22 of the Eric County Charter is hereby amended by adding new Section 8 as follows:

+Section 2208.
 Poverty Advisory Board.
 There shall be a Poverty Advisory Board of seven members appointed by the County Executive for five year staggered terms.
-At least one member of such board shall be a physician licensed to practice in the State of New York and at least one member shall be a social worker employed in Erie County.
+At least one member of such board shall be a physician licensed to practice in the State of New York and at least one member shall be a social worker employed in Eric County.
 The Poverty Advisory Board shall have at least four meetings each year with at least one meeting to be in each quarter of the year.
 The Poverty Advisory Board shall advise County departments on matters relating to social welfare.

-Article 22-A of the Erie County Charter is hereby amended as follows: Article 22-A - Erie County Environmental Management Council - Charter
+Article 22-A of the Erie County Charter is hereby amended as follows:

+Article 22-A - Erie County Environmental Management Council - Charter

-Section 22 A-01.
+Section 22-A-01.
 Declaration of policy.

-22-A-02.
+22 A 02.
 Establishment of the Erie county environmental management council; membership.